gcruzgar/UKsurvey/README.md

 ![Number of Occupants](img/occupants.png)
 **Figure 3.** Percentage distribution of number of occupants in each household.

+Note that the number of categories has been expaned here compared to what is used in population microsynthesis.
+This is to give a better view of the distributions and because the data is available to this degree of accuracy.
+Comparing Household composition and tenure is also possible but the limited amount of categories makes the correlations less reliable.

+Household Tenure

+Household Composition

 ## Household Microsynthesis

 Possible changes to a household: